Education

 Current projects

-Recently, I have been implementing service learning within my course curricula.
+Over time, I have implemented service learning within my course curricula.
 Here, students work on real world problems with a community partner (the service component) and then reflect on that experience (the learning component).
-For example, students in PSYC 3319: Adolescent Development have carried out academic tutoring and mentoring with adolescents in Spryfield.
-I now am examining whether service learning promotes academic learning and personal development in university students.
+For example, my students have carried out academic tutoring and mentoring with adolescents in Spryfield.
+Of interest to me is evaluating whether service learning promotes academic learning and personal development in university students.

 Selected Publications and Conference Presentations